Skip to content

 • Output: a vector \(x \in \mathbb{F}_2^n\) that best maximizes \(f\).

 The max-XORSAT problem is NP-hard.
-As an example, the Max-Cut problem is a special case of max-XORSAT where the number of 1s in each row is exactly 2.
-The DQI algorithm is focused on finding approximate solutions to the problem.
+As an example, the Max-Cut problem is a special case of max-XORSAT where the number of ones in each row is exactly two.
+The DQI algorithm focuses on finding approximate solutions to the problem.

 \[|P(f)\rangle = \sum_{x\in\mathbb{F}_2^n}P(f(x))|x\rangle\]